Strategies

 1 Land rights/ forced or involuntary displacement of communities

-2 Environmental and health & safety impacts from business areas / activities
+4 Environmental impacts from business areas / activities

 7 Product and service safety for customers and consumers